sklearn-compat/sklearn-compat/README.md

 Which uses `sklearn.utils.get_tags` under the hood from scikit-learn 1.6+.

+#### `check_estimator` and `parametrize_with_checks` functions

+The new tags don't include a `_xfail_checks` tags, and instead, the tests which are expected to fail are directly passed to the `check_estimator` and `parametrize_with_checks` functions.
+The two functions available in this package are compatible with the new signature, and patch the estimator in older scikit-learn versions to include the expected failed checks in their tags so that you don't need to include them both in your tests and in your `_xfail_checks` old tags.

 ### Upgrading to scikit-learn 1.5

 In scikit-learn 1.5, many developer utilities have been moved to dedicated modules.